hagt/ada.github.io/ontology/README.md

 ### Structure

-The AdA ontology is structured into three different kinds of film-analytical concepts:
+The AdA filmontology is structured into three different kinds of film-analytical concepts:

 | Annotation Levels | General categories of description (e.g., acoustics, camera) |
 | Annotation Types | Concepts of film analysis under which a movie is analyzed (e.g., music mood, camera movement speed) |